 Self-leveling compounds are not required to encapsulate the cables into the membrane

-Available by the roll or by the sheet to accommodate various room sizes
+Available by the roll to accommodate various room sizes

 Quick and easy to install and few tools are required